 Do nurses need malpractice insurance?

 In short, yes.
-Medical malpractice insurance policies for registered nurses, also known as nurse practitioner malpractice insurance, can be affordable and it provides a layer of protection above your employer’s policy.
+Med mal policies for registered nurses, also known as nurse practitioner malpractice insurance, can be affordable and it provides a layer of protection above your employer’s policy.

 How much is medical malpractice insurance?

-Depending on the specific needs of your practice, the cost of a medical malpractice insurance program will vary.
+Depending on the specific needs of your practice, the cost of medical malpractice coverage will vary.
 There are many considerations in terms of coverage and it is important to understand your options.
 We will provide a rate plan comparison assessment so you can make the right choices for your program.

 What is medical professional liability insurance?